 - Whether the school has failed to comply with any other legal obligation

 If the school did not deal with the complaint properly, it will be asked to re-investigate the complaint.
-If the school’s complaints procedure is found to not meet regulations, the school will be asked to correct its procedure accordingly.
+If the Trust’s complaints procedure is found to not meet regulations, the Trust will be asked to correct its procedure accordingly.